Baerchadwick/ll-docs/workflow/instructions/instructions_instructions.md

 5. Once on your new fork of the `ll-docs` repository, you'll want to click the green "clone or download" button and copy the code you see there.
 Making sure that you are in your `Development` directory, type `git clone` and then your url, making the whole command look something like `git clone https://github.com/learninglab-dev/ll-docs.git`.
 This will create a new folder for `ll-docs` (go ahead and type `ls` to list the contents of your present working directory to confirm).
 6. type `cd ll-docs` to change directories
 7. type `atom .` to open up the root folder and all of its contents in Atom (this will only work if you have Atom Shell Commands installed).

+You should now be ready to go, with the entire folder structure visible in Atom's left sidebar.

+## ADDING TO LL-DOCS

+Determine what you'd like to add or change.
+If you are adding a set of documents related to **The Workflow** then you should

+1. create a folder in the `workflow` folder and name it appropriately
+2. create a file with a `.md` extension

+If you want to change something--like this document, for instance, just

+1. find the appropriate document and open it up in Atom--this document can be found in the `ll-docs/workflow/instructions` folder.
+2. make whatever changes you'd like to make.

+Then, once you've changed something (and it doesn't really matter if you've added something new or deleted something old for this step), you'll want to commit those changes to the repository.

+1. Type